That puzzling double-slit diffraction experiment

 Upon reviewing their first publication, I identified that their reported experimental parameters and graphical data conflicted with fundamental predictions of double-slit diffraction.
 The described setup appeared physically implausible and scientifically inadequate.
 I published an initial review documenting these issues.

-One of the co-authors later acknowledged—privately—that my correction to one of their key parameters (the distance D, as shown schematically in Figure 1) was accurate.
+One of the co-authors later in 2012 acknowledged—privately—that my correction to one of their key parameters (the distance D, as shown schematically in Figure 1) was accurate.
 Approximately a year later, the team, in a new configuration, published a follow-up series of experiments using the same setup.
 In that publication, they issued a correction to the value of D.

 However, their published "correction" did not match the previously acknowledged correct value.
 Instead, it introduced a new, equally incorrect value—curiously, an anagram of the original erroneous D. This raised concerns that the original error had been strategically retained under the guise of correction, framed as a typographical oversight.